 How Can We Reduce the Impact of Ecommerce Returns on Our Environment?

 Step #1: Supply Chain

-As Cook explains, innovations in fulfillment can offer a more tailored customer experience, and also lessen the effect that ecommerce has on the environment.
+As Cook explains, innovations in fulfillment can offer a more tailored customer experience and lessen the impact ecommerce has on the environment.

 Step #2: Secondary Markets

-Aftermarket solutions like B-Stock, Blinq, and BULQ provide retailers a competitive secondary marketfor returned or excess goods.
-This allows companies to recoup as much value as possible from returned products, and ultimately throw less away.
+Aftermarket solutions like B-Stock, Blinq, and BULQ provide retailers a competitive secondary market for returned or excess goods.
+This market allows companies to recoup as much value as possible from returned products and ultimately throw less away.

 These marketplaces help retailers align their profits with their consciences.

 Step #3: Reduce Return Rates